ernestomancebo/ExtSpark/README.md

 # ExtSpark
-Creating a demo usin ExtJS and Spark Java
+Creating a demo using ExtJS and Spark Java